Princes Gardens, Aldershot: History

-The Princes Gardens today
+Today

 Today Princes Gardens is a venue for public events including local celebrations and public concerts.
 It has a number of ornamental flower beds with grassed areas and seating.
 In celebration of the Queen's Diamond Jubilee Rushmoor Borough Council erected a permanent bandstand in 2012 where brass bands, dancers and solo artists regularly perform.
-The design was chosen by local people and the bandstand was officially opened in 2012 during the town's Victoria Day Jubilee Celebration.
+The design was chosen by local people and the bandstand was officially opened in 2012 during the town's Victoria Day Jubilee Celebration Victoria Day Jubilee Celebration.
 Central to the park is a sculpture of a charging horse crossing a section of Bailey bridge titled “The end is where we start from” which was unveiled in 1994 as part of an Older Urban Area Regeneration scheme and which represents the link between the civilian town of Aldershot and the British Army.

 Princes Gardens also has a refurbished cast iron wheel on a blue pearl granite plinth which was erected in celebration of the 100th anniversary of Rotary International together with other plaques and memorials celebrating the site's historic background.

 In 2010 the Princes Gardens Surgery was built on part of the lower section of Princes Gardens.

 Princes Gardens features in the novel Maralinga by Judy Nunn.

 The Airborne Soldier

 On 6 July 2019 a life-size statue called 'The Airborne Soldier' was unveiled in the park.
 The figure stands on a base of stone from the Falkland Islands, a gift from the people and Government of the Falkland Islands.
 Sculpted by Amy Goodman, the statue is located in Aldershot in recognition of the more than 50 years association the Parachute Regiment and Airborne Forces had with the town and people of Aldershot from 1946 to 2000.
 The statue is placed looking towards the former Parachute Regiment Depot in the Military Town.
-More than 2,000 former and serving Airborne Forces soldiers lead by the Band of the Parachute Regiment paraded at the celebrations followed by a drumhead service in Princes Gardens.
+More than 2,000 former and serving Airborne Forces soldiers led by the Band of the Parachute Regiment paraded at the celebrations followed by a drumhead service in Princes Gardens.